bsdnoobz/opencv-code/assets/README.md

-This directory contains the images and videos used by the OpenCV examples in this repository.
+This directory contains the images and videos used by the code samples in this repository.
 All files are in public domain or licensed under Creative Commons license.

 Credits
 -------